 #10.
 Conversion Rate Optimization and Testing

-Recently, conversion rate optimization and testing in digital marketing industry of India is picking up fast due to e-commerce boom in India.
+Recently, conversion rate optimization and testing in digital marketing industry of India are picking up fast due to the e-commerce boom in India.

 In this blog, I’ve mentioned earlier about conversion rate optimization and testing, in 2014 these will be strategic to improve digital strategy, enhance outcomes and sales, and perk up customer delight.

 At the helm of conversion rate optimization and testing is analytics, which is going to be big in 2014.